DarkoKuzmanovic/pixooCommander/README.md

 # Pixoo Commander

-A Python Qt6 application for controlling Pixoo-64 devices.
+A Python application for controlling Pixoo-64 devices with both Qt6 desktop and NiceGUI web interfaces.

 ## Features